Schema-Driven Information Extraction from Heterogeneous Tables: Experiments

 \section{Experiments}

-We evaluate the capability of various LLMs to perform schema-driven information extraction, in addition to full fine-tuning using our benchmark.
-For ML and chemistry tables, we use a subset of 10 and 7 randomly sampled papers separately for model development, which facilitates the training of supervised models, thereby enabling comparison with a schema-driven approach.
+We evaluate the capability of various LLMs to perform Schema-Driven IE, in addition to full fine-tuning using our benchmark.
+For ML and chemistry tables, we use a subset of 10 and 7 randomly sampled papers separately for model development, which facilitates the training of supervised baselines.
 For the two pre-existing datasets, we follow the data splits used in the original experiments.